smoh/ads-cli/README.md

 # by default returns 10 entries to stdout
 ads search -q 'author:"^huchra, j."'

-# If not query is given, you will be prompted.
+# If no query is given, you will be prompted.
 ads search    # you will be prompted.
 Query: [put query here and hit <META-ENTER>]
 ```